 The data dilemma today isn’t one of not knowing who the customer is, or what they’re doing.
-The problem many retailers are having heading into 2017 is finding that common ground between the increasing number of devices consumers use to connect and the insane number of disjointed platforms being used to try to make sense of the data.
+Many retailers look for common ground between the increasing number of consumers devices and the number of disjointed platforms trying to make sense of the data.

-Are we really becoming more connected to the consumer when their interactions and the data gleaned from them are spread across platforms; even across departments within retail companies?
+Are we really becoming more connected to the consumer?
+Especially when their interactions and the data gleaned from them spread across platforms?
+Even across departments within retail companies?

-The next step forward in omnichannel is moving beyond simply reaching consumers where they are, and instead using the data to drive more personalized experiences back to where marketers are.
-Consumers are becoming accustomed to immediate accessibility and will expect their brand experiences to be personalized and easy to navigate.
+The next step forward in omnichannel is moving beyond simply reaching consumers where they are.
+Instead, use data analytics to drive more personalized experiences back to where marketers are.
+Consumers feel accustomed to immediate accessibility.
+They expect their brand experiences to be personalized and easy to navigate.
 In 2017, you’re missing out if you’re not closing the omnichannel loop with an open local platform, a single, universal seamless solution capable of reporting, listening, adapting and then informing future efforts based on the data collected across channels.

-Take the next step and discover the true ROI of your investment in local search marketing.
-Your business accuracy and presence on search engines is key to driving consumers to the right location in their moment of need.
-Make sure all your local marketing tactics top the charts.
+Take the next step and discover the true ROI of your investment in local search marketing services.
+Your business listing accuracy and search engine visibility are keys to driving consumers to the right location.
+This is especially important in their moment of need.
+Make sure all your local local search marketing tactics top the charts.
 Contact us for a local presence audit to see how you can gain accurate online to offline measurement and cross-channel insight.